ninagris/Toggle-Untoggle/README.md

 - **Subjectivity:** Manual corrections may introduce user bias.
 - **Low throughput:** Not well-suited for large-scale screening.
 - **Hardware-dependent:** Performance is limited when using only a CPU.
-- **Limited cross-platform testing:** Primarily tested on macOS; performance on other operating systems is uncertain.
+- **Potentially Limited cross-platform testing:** Mainly validated on macOS; Windows and Linux have been tested to a lesser extent.

 ## Optional Post-Processing Manipulations: